warestack/platform/backend/node-js-express/node-js-express-postgresql/README.md

 ## Warestack Deployments

-For this Flask API to be compatible with automated deployments on Warestack, the inclusion of the `healthz` endpoint is mandatory.
-Warestack uses this endpoint to ensure that the service is running correctly.
+To ensure compatibility with automated deployments on Warestack, all seeds must include a `healthz` endpoint.
+Warestack relies on this endpoint to verify the correct operation of the service.

 ## Questions & Contributions